pocc/merlink/docs/pycharm_setup.md

     2. Once you click on its text, PyCharm should prompt you to install the missing libraries
     3. OK those installs
 7. Run application
-    1. Go to the /src folder and click on 'vpn_client.py'
+    1. Go to the /src folder and click on 'merlink.py'
-    2. Click on it and then go to Run > Run 'vpn_client'
+    2. Click on it and then go to Run > Run 'merlink'
     3. Verify that it loads correctly
-8. Setup a github account if you don't already have one
+8. If you don't have a github account, [set one up](https://github.com/join).